Read on to learn more about VMware vSphere Update Manager, and the vSphere Upgrade process.

 - ESXi updates and patches

 It is extremely easy to use, and allows you to schedule your vSphere updates as you see fit.
 One nice feature when it comes to updating ESXi is the ability to stage your updates ahead of time to make the update process faster. vSphere Update manager downloads everything you need, so your new software is there waiting when it is time to perform the vSphere upgrade.

 What Should I Consider Before Starting My vSphere Upgrade With VMware Update Manager?

 First and foremost, before you even think about upgrading any VMware vSphere component, your first stop should be the VMware Compatibility Guide.
 You may also hear this referred to as the VMware Comparability Matrix or VMware Interoperability Matrix.
 This guide tells you what works with your desired version of VMware vSphere.
 It is important to check this guide for every component of your environment such as:

 - Backup Software

 You will need to verify the versions of any component that touches your VMware vSphere environment.
-Do not proceeed with any portion of your vSphere upgrade before doing so, or you may end up in an unsupported configuration.
-Think of the VMware Compatability guide as your one stop shop for making sure your version of VMware vSphere works with 3rd party components – those software and components not creted by VMware directly.
+Do not proceed with any portion of your vSphere upgrade before doing so, or you may end up in an unsupported configuration.
+Think of the VMware Compatibility guide as your one stop shop for making sure your version of VMware vSphere works with 3rd party components – those software and components not created by VMware directly.

-There is also the VMware Interoperability Matrix which is a seperate entity.
-Though the terms may be used interchangably, the VMware Interoperabulity Matrix shows you interoperabulity between VMware products components.
-For example, you would check to make sure verisons of ESXi and vCenter server were compatible in this Matrix.
+There is also the VMware Interoperability Matrix which is a separate entity.
+Though the terms may be used interchangeably, the VMware Interoperability Matrix shows you interoperability between VMware products components.
+For example, you would check to make sure versions of ESXi and vCenter server were compatible in this Matrix.